cboyda/LighthouseLabs/Project-SQL/starting_with_data.md

 ## Question 1: Find the total number of duplicate visitors (`fullVisitorID`)

+Validation to ensure fullvisitorID is NOT NULL already done with table declaration.

 ** SQL Queries:

 ```
 -- test for duplicates of fullvisitorID
 SELECT fullvisitorid, COUNT(*) as count